-The Town has been gaining economic momentum for several years now and all indications are that this trajectory will continue in the future.
+The Town continues to gain economic momentum despite higher inflation and all indications are that this trajectory will continue in the future.
+New construction and investments inside the Town have continued.
 Retail spaces along Main Street continue to bring visitors downtown and events at the amphitheater have increased those numbers.
 The Thermal Belt Rail Trail continues to be a major asset to the Town as people seek outdoor activities.
 The proximity of the future Park Square Depot along the trail and adjacent to Oak Street should enhance that experience.